friday27/JavaDSA/Cracking/JavaBasics.md

 # Java Basics

+* Enum
+A Java enum is a special Java type used to define collections of constants.

+* Garbage collection
+When we create an object with "new", Java will allocate a memory space for it, and Java Virtual Machine (JVM) will execute garbage collector on its own time.
+Garbage collection is to make an unused variable point to null and release the memory space.

 ### Multi-Thread

 * Multi-thread mechanism is to run multiple code blocks at the same time.

 * To start multi-thread in a class, we have to make sure
     1. The class is a subclass of **Thread** `class CTest extends Thread {...}`
     2. Write the thread in the method called **run()**
     3. Use `objName.start()` to start a thread

 * We can also use `class CTest extends ASuperClass implements Runnable {...}`

 * There're 5 statuses of a thread:
     1. Newly created: When the object is instanced
     2. Runable: When `start()` is called, and every thread in this status will compete for CPU resource or stay in a queue